StonkDragon/MCF/README.md

 Global labels allow you to easily manage a huge amount of Commands across multiple files.
 Global labels are defined as `#!GLOBALDEF <label>` and used the same way normal Labels are.

+# Running

+Put the jar File in the root directory of your Datapack (The folder containing pack.mcmeta).

+The jar File accepts following Arguments:

+`-c - Compile Datapack`

+`-d - Create new .mcf Files from Datapack`

+`-f <file> - Create new .mcf File from <file>`

+Running without any arguments defaults to -c